 A: Unless otherwise designated for specific events, anyone is welcome to bring food into City Walk BHAM.
-No glass and no outside alcohol allowed in City Walk at any time.
-Alcoholic beverages are allowed in designated areas only, when purchased from the designated City Walk vendor.
+No glass and no outside alcohol are allowed in City Walk at any time.
+Alcoholic beverages are allowed in designated areas only when purchased from the designated City Walk vendor.

 Q: How long is the walking path through City Walk?

 A: The seam path (noted by the colored concrete) is approximately one (1) mile end-to-end.
 A full circuit of the seam path equals approximately two (2) miles.